-- Measure A Administered by RCTC, Measure A is a $\frac{1}{2}$ cent sales tax for transportation approved by the voters in 2009 for a 30-year period . - Mobile Source Air Pollution Reduction Review Committee (MSRC) MSRC has provided discretionary funding first mile/last mile bicycle and pedestrian improvements and for transportation demand management projects such as rideshare and special events to mitigate the impacts caused by mobile source emissions. - Other local sources may include passenger fares, leases, or, local agency or private partnerships.
+- ➤ Measure A Administered by RCTC, Measure A is a 1⁄2 cent sales tax for transportation approved by the voters in 2009 for a 30-year period. - Mobile Source Air Pollution Reduction Review Committee (MSRC) - MSRC has provided discretionary funding first mile/last mile bicycle and pedestrian improvements and for transportation demand management projects such as rideshare and special events to mitigate the impacts caused by mobile source emissions. - > Other local sources may include passenger fares, leases, or, local agency or private partnerships.

-4.1 Operating and Capital Budget - FY 2020/21
+4.1 Operating and Capital Budget - FY 2021/22

-Table 4.0 at the end of this chapter provides a summary of the total operating and capital funding requests by revenue source and project for FY 2020/21.
+Table 4.0 at the end of this chapter provides a summary of the total operating and capital funding requests by revenue source and project for FY 2021/22.

-Total operating expenses for FY 2020/21 is estimated at \$50.9 million, combined for the vanpool and rail programs, which represents an increase of 18% from FY 2019/20 primarily due to:
+Total operating expenses for FY 2021/22 is estimated at \$37.9 million, combined for the vanpool and rail programs, which represents a decrease of 4% from FY 2020/21 primarily due to reduced Metrolink services and reduced ridership on VanClub due to the pandemic.